kaifahmed2002/Medical_Data_Analysis/README.md

 # Medical Data Analysis

-## About the company
+## About the Project

-Dataset of personal medical data of 1,338 patients with a variety of variables that have an affect on the cost of medical services provided.
-The purpose of the analysis is to analyze the effects of variables on the cost of medical care, e.g. age, gender, region, etc.
+In this case study, I will perform data analysis for a Fictional healthcare organization Medicare, As a Junior Data Analyst in the Medicare Solutions project, my role is crucial in supporting the analysis of the personal medical data of 1,338 patients.The primary objective of the analysis is to gain insights into the factors influencing the cost of medical care.
+By analyzing variables such as age, gender, region, and other relevant factors, Medicare Solutions aims to identify patterns and understand the effects of these variables on the cost of medical services.
+I

 ## ERD